 Tuition, Fees and Books

-Tuition and most fees are covered by MOWR for every eligible student in the program.
-Books will also be provided to new MOWR students at no charge to the students.
-Because students are now eligible to participate in almost all STC programs, they may be responsible for course-specific fees in some program areas; however, most STC programs do not require such fees.
+Tuition and most fees are covered by Dual Enrollment for every eligible student in the program.
+Books will also be provided to Dual Enrollment students at no charge.
+Because students are eligible to participate in almost all STC programs, they may be responsible for course-specific fees in some program areas; however, most STC programs do not require such fees.
 Students should speak with the High School Initiatives Coordinator to find out specifics about course-related fees.
 Students can fill out the application for Dual Enrollment funding at the following link: Dual Enrollment Funding Application.

 Who is eligible?

 - 9th – 12th graders

-- Currently enrolled in a Georgia public/private high school or home schooled
+- Currently enrolled in a Georgia public/private high school or home school

 - Minimum placement test score required